MathAdventurer/EVSense/README.md

 ## Installation and Usage

-  Using the git clone command in your termainal.
+  Using `git clone` command in your terminal.

 ## License